 By January 2017, Carole was cancer-free.
 However, her health deteriorated due to her severely damaged liver.
 By November of that year, she felt she was “slowly dying.”
 “I was not me anymore,” she said.

 A new transplant protocol to treat liver metastases from colorectal cancer served as another treatment option for Carole.
 This allowed her to be a candidate for a liver transplant.
 Statistics from the United Network for Organ Sharing show approximately 3,000 people die annually or become too sick while waiting, to receive a liver transplant.

 That led to the solicitation in the church bulletin, which compelled Jason to act.
 Following rounds of testing at Cleveland Clinic, and thorough, detailed briefings about the liver donor process, Jason was a perfect match – and remained an eager donor.

 “I was pretty calm throughout.
 I wasn’t worried or nervous,” noted Jason.
 “Everybody was really professional, really helpful.”

-According to Federico Aucejo, M.D., surgical director of the liver cancer program, combining various surgical and non-surgical procedures is enabling patients like Carole to prolong survival from latter-stage liver cancers.
+According to Federico Aucejo, M.D., surgical director of the liver cancer program who developed the new transplant protocol, combining various surgical and non-surgical procedures is enabling patients like Carole to prolong survival from late-stage liver cancers.
 “Carole is doing very well,” he explained.
 “She is back to her normal life.”